 - An act may be performed without using a table but a table will be present.
 Up to two seats will be available for spectators to sit at the table next to the contestant.

-- Performances must be accomplished in 6-8 minutes (depending on the number of competitors) and should include at least two effects.
+- Performances must be accomplished in 5-6 minutes (depending on the number of competitors).
 A penalty will be assessed if the performance runs under or over the time limits above.
 It is possible that performance time will increase based on the number of participants.

-- At least two performance areas will be set up the meeting room.
+- At least two but probably three performance areas will be set up the meeting room.
 Each contestant will perform the same act for each group.